-The Australian Alpine Ascent (AAA) Triathlon Festival is specifically designed to be the world’s most gruelling set of single day challenges held within daylight hours.
+The Australian Alpine Ascent (AAA) Festival is specifically designed to be the world’s most gruelling set of single day challenges held within daylight hours.
+The festival includes two triathlon distance events and 2 trail runs 25k and 50k.

 After unprecedented positive feedback from our 2017 athletes, this world class event is returning in 2018 to be bigger and better than ever.
 This location will test even the toughest of competitors and those willing to take the challenge, “into thin air”.